 8. Post on Facebook Consistently

 Becoming a successful Facebook page requires consistency.
 You don’t want to post just one or two messages, then leave your audience hanging for a month.
 When you create your Facebook page and start making posts, you become part of the visitors’ “feed” on the site.
-You need to post regularly if you want your posts to show up in the news feeds of your audience.
-People are bombarded with information online all day long, so they don’t notice everything that goes by — they only see what matters most.
-But if you use Facebook consistently and regularly, like once a day or once per week, and keep posting new things consistently over time, people visiting your page will know (either consciously or subconsciously) that when they check Facebook in the evening and throughout their day while they’re at work – they’ll see something new from you.
+You need to post regularly if you want your posts to show up on the news feeds of your audience.

 9. Measure the Right Metrics for Success